Excellence in Music

 Overwhelming evidence shows that music enhances the developmental pathways of children in many ways.
 At Peninsula Grammar we invest heavily and unashamedly in our Music program.
 Music not only develops new skills, but also consolidates skills learned in other areas of the curriculum.
 Gross and fine motor skills consolidate coordination, rhythm and pitch assist with language development, music theory improves literacy, and ensemble music promotes collaborative social interaction and leadership skills.
 Instrumental and vocal lessons help students develop individual learning strategies.
 Music technology complements e-learning throughout the School.

 Music plays a central role in the educational and cultural life of Peninsula Grammar.
-Students enjoy a broad range of musical experiences from the Junior Years Music Program to VCE in formal settings, to the flourishing instrumental and vocal programs, the less formal House Music and Performing Arts evenings, and the recently introduced Battle of the Bands.
+Students enjoy a broad range of musical experiences from the Junior Years Music Program to VCE in formal settings, to the flourishing instrumental and vocal programs and the less formal House music and performances.

 Prep to Year 6 students receive a strong musical foundation through a weekly Classroom Music program and music-related incursions.
 In-class concerts, in which students create their own works, are an integral part of the Music program.
 Our students can also choose to undertake individual instrumental lessons.